Executive Summary

 EDS directly addresses some long-standing frustrations with AEM development:

-• Easier component creation – component models are managed as JSON and deployed independently of AEM, removing bottlenecks.
+Easier component creation – component models are managed as JSON and deployed independently of AEM, removing bottlenecks.

-• No build step – deployments are effectively instant, with every branch producing a unique test URL.
+No build step – deployments are effectively instant, with every branch producing a unique test URL.

-• Faster fixes and features – critical updates can be released to production in minutes, not hours.
+Faster fixes and features – critical updates can be released to production in minutes, not hours.

-• Higher developer velocity – teams can iterate quickly and deliver more value without specialised AEM knowledge.
+Higher developer velocity – teams can iterate quickly and deliver more value without specialised AEM knowledge.

 Where EDS Stands Today

-For simple content-first sites where speed of delivery matters, EDS may already be the right choice.
 For more complex applications, proven options like Next.js or traditional AEM Core Components may remain preferable until EDS matures.

-For business leaders, the message is clear:
+For business leaders, the strategic takeaway is centred on alignment and performance:

 Conclusion